 Date, Time & Location

 Where and when will the meeting take place?
 What is the location of the meeting?
-Date, time & location of a meeting should include in the meeting minutes template.
+The date, time & location of a meeting should be included in your meeting minutes.

 Following the agenda that’s filled out, discussion topics included in a meeting notes template to document what goes on during the meetings.

 What are the next steps that come from the meeting?
 What was accomplished?
 Ultimately, the reason why have a meeting is to get clarity and the next steps, but sometimes, that doesn’t always happen in every meeting.
 As the note taker, be sure to take note of the following occurrences:

 - Topics that were held over for another meeting (see our parking lot feature)

 - Approved next steps – who is responsible for completing the task, and who they are reporting to.